 Rita has a Bachelor of Science and a Master’s Degree in Music Education fromWinthrop College, now Winthrop University.

 She retired from teaching in the Cherokee County School District after 31 years.

 Rita became organist at Limestone Presbyterian Church on Sept.
 7, 1987, and has been here ever since.
 She began working with the Children’s Choir in 2006.

 In addition to her duties here at Limestone, Rita stays busy with her family, enjoys reading, doing crossword puzzles, and working and playing on the computer.

 Administrative Assistant / Nursery Attendant

-Jordan Dill is a Gaffney native, husband to Traci Dill and father to Liam Dill.
-Jordan was hired in July of 2015 as Administrative Assistant for Limestone Presbyterian Church and was officially made Nursery attendant after volunteering for several months.
+Jordan Dill is a Gaffney native, husband to Traci Dill and father to Liam and Levi.
+Jordan was hired in July of 2015 as Administrative Assistant for Limestone Presbyterian Church.